 The Utah State Tax Commission (Commission) may require vehicles operating on clean fuels to be inspected for safe operation.
 In addition, clean fuel vehicles that have a gross vehicle weight rating of more than 26,000 pounds or have more than three axels are required to obtain a special fuel user permit from the Commission.
 Clean fuels are defined as propane, natural gas, electricity, and hydrogen.
 (Reference Utah Code 59-13-102, 59-13-303, and 59-13-304)

-Support for Autonomous Vehicle (AV) Operation
+Autonomous Vehicle (AV) Operation Support